 Some disabled veterans with schizophrenia are receiving over $3,400 a month.
 The amount of monthly compensation you receive from the Veterans Administration depends on the severity of your mental and physical conditions.
 If you are applying for schizophrenia, you will also want to apply for all your other mental and physical conditions.
 The Veterans Administration will consider all the impairments that you apply for and give you a disability rating.
 All of your service-connected disabilities will be added up and you will receive a combined disability rating.
 But beware, Veterans Administration math is complicated.
 If you have two disabilities of 10% it does not necessarily equal a 20% VA rating.

-What if I was denied Veterans Disability Benefits for schizophrenia before?
+What if I was denied veterans disability benefits for schizophrenia?

-If you were denied Veterans Disability Benefits for schizophrenia within the last one year, you can appeal.
-Appealing can be difficult to do on your own and we highly suggest to speak with our VA Benefits appeals lawyers before you submit anything to the Veterans Administration.
+If you were denied veterans disability benefits for schizophrenia within the last one year, you can appeal.
+Appealing can be difficult to do on your own and we highly suggest to speak with our VA benefits appeals lawyers before you submit anything to the Veterans Administration.
 If your appeal period is over you can reapply.
-Need help applying?
-We can tell you how to apply for VA Disability Benefits.

 Can I get Individual Unemployability benefits for schizophrenia?